 Get to know your neighbors so that you can watch each other’s homes.
 If you see suspicious activity, notify the Police.
 Don’t get directly involved yourself as you may place yourself in danger.
 Instead, be a good witness and write down license plates and descriptions as soon as you can.
 If you’re going out of town, make sure a neighbor collects your newspapers and mail.
 A porch full of newspapers or flyers, screams “I’m on vacation, steal my things.”
 If you don’t have any close neighbors, remember to put your newspaper/mail deliveries on hold.

 Install motion activated flood lights around your home.
-These are a relatively cheap security measure, but they do a fantastic job.
+These are an inexpensive security measure, but they do a fantastic job.
 Since they only come on when activated, they are energy efficient lighting for your outdoor areas with the added benefit of security when you’re inside.
 While it’s true that many burglaries happen during the day, a bright flood light is a great deterrent for those who want to be sneaky at night.
-It makes the bad guys visible, and draws attention to the area.
+It makes the bad guys visible and draws attention to the area.

 Another cheap and easy prevention tool is wooden dowels for all your windows and sliding doors.
 You can buy the dowels at almost any hardware store, and they are easily cut to fit your windows.
 Window/sliding door locks can be forced, but dowels require significantly more force.
 Granted, a burglar can shatter the window, but this makes noise and that attracts attention.

 There is no guaranteed way to prevent burglary.
-However, following these easy steps can significantly lower your chances of being a victim.
+However, following these simple steps can significantly lower your chances of being a victim.